 - Don't Boat Impaired.
 Boating under the influence of alcohol or recreational drugs is not just illegal; it's irresponsible.
 Enjoy your beverage after docking or moorage.

 - Take a Boating Course.
 Anyone driving a motorized boat must have a Pleasure Craft Operator Card.
 For your own safety and that of your passengers, we recommend you take additional boating courses.
+Visit our member directory for a course provider near you.

 - Be Prepared.
 Ensure your boat has all the required safety gear and sufficient fuel.
 Check the weather and tides for your cruising area.
 Ensure the conditions don't exceed your experience level or vessel's capabilities.
 Share your trip plan with someone before departure.